Brown Butter Coyotas

 A Southwest Cookie Recipe

 Oh, my.
 I could have eaten the whole bowl of this outrageously delicious cookie dough.
 But I’m glad I didn’t.
-These Brown Butter Coyota were just as wonderful baked as unbaked…chewy, caramelly with a subtle cinnamon undertone.
+These Brown Butter Coyota were just as wonderful baked as unbaked.
+They’re chewy, caramelly with a subtle cinnamon undertone.
 You’ve never heard of coyotas?
 Well, like with Meghan Micozzi’s Leek and Mushroom Migas, I learned a new foodie term and fell in love with another Southwest dish.

-And if I had done a little research on “canela” before jumping into the recipe, I would have realized it’s a Mexican term for cinnamon…but not the cassia cinnamon we’re used to in the states but more like the milder Ceylon version with a subtle hint of citrus…which I’m certain I have in my spice drawer.
-But regular old cinnamon was still wonderful in these cookies…so don’t fret, just try them!
+And if I had done a little research on “canela” before jumping into the recipe, I would have realized it’s a Mexican term for cinnamon.
+It’s not the cassia cinnamon we’re used to in the States but more like the milder Ceylon version with a subtle hint of citrus (which I’m certain I have in my spice drawer).
+But regular old cinnamon is still wonderful in these cookies, so don’t worry if you don’t have Mexican cinnamon.

 Brown Butter Coyotas